neerajmahajan/recap-scala/README.md

 ```

 #### Functional Programming
+* Give function a name if used multiple times.
 * Map is a fucntion that get applied to the each element of collection and returns a new collection.

 ```